IMPORTANT ANNOUNCEMENT: The way you order your repeat prescriptions is going to change

 Thank you to all patients who took part in the consultation over the proposed relocation of the practice to Dardsley House, Brownedge Road.
 We were pleased that 98% of patients who expressed an opinion were in favour of the move.
 This evidence helped us secure NHS / Greater Preston CCG approval for the move at the Delegated Commissioning Committee meeting on 2 August 2017.

-An inspection of the practice by the Care Quality Commission on 26 June 2017 has resulted in an overall rating of GOOD, although some areas for improvement have been identified and are currently being addressed.
+An inspection of the practice by the Care Quality Commission on 26 June 2017 and resulted in an overall rating of GOOD, with some areas for improvement.
+We have now completed the improvement plan and so our rating has been upgraded to Good In All Areas!
 See a link on our Home Page to see the full report on the CQC website.

 Saturday Morning Clinics

-As from April 2017 Saturday morning clinics have been reduced from weekly to 2 per month because of a temporary cut in regional NHS funding for this programme.
-Ask reception staff during the week for confirmation of whether the surgery is open the following Saturday.
+Saturday morning clinics continue in 2018 - 2 per month.
+See dates on our website or ask reception staff during the week for confirmation of whether the surgery is open the following Saturday.

 Painting By F.V.
 Gornall